 DCU Alumni Awards 2021

-This year, we are celebrating the wonderful contribution and impact of our graduates across the world throughout the pandemic.
-We are looking forward to a fantastic night of celebration, entertainment and recognition of our DCU community.
+In 2021, we celebrated the wonderful contribution and impact of our graduates across the world throughout the pandemic.

 We know our alumni contributed greatly to the response to Covid-19 in many ways.
 This ranged from our community volunteers, educators, frontline workers, government representatives, news presenters and reporters, researchers, scientists, technologists and many more who through their unique skills impacted so positively on society.